Developments in the Tensor Network -- from Statistical Mechanics to Quantum Entanglement

-This suggests that an effective correlation length $\xi_{\rm e}(m)$ specified by a finite $m$ was brought into fixed-point tensors of the CTMRG, which is often mentioned as ``finite-$m$ effect".
+This suggests that an effective correlation length $\xi_{\rm e}(m)$ specified by a finite $m$ was brought into fixed-point tensors of the CTMRG, which is often mentioned as ``finite-$m$ effect" or ``finite-entanglement effect".

 In the CTMRG framework, $\xi_{\rm e}(m)$ can be numerically evaluated by the largest and second-largest eigenvalues of the effective row-to-row transfer matrix, e.g. $\tilde{T} \equiv \tilde{G} W \tilde{G}$, constructed from the fixed-point tensors.
 Recall that the iteration number $N$ in the CTMRG is proportional to the system size.
 For $N \ll \xi_{\rm e}(m) $, thus, the finite-size scaling behavior of physical quantities can be observed, while for $N \gg \xi_{\rm e}(m)$, the CTMRG calculation converges to the fixed point characterized by $m$.
 With increasing $m$, the accuracy of the finite-$m$ fixed point is gradually improved toward the exact one corresponding to $m\to \infty$.
 Note that such analysis of the $m$-dependence of the MPS at the critical point is recently termed as ``finite-$m$ scaling'' or ``finite-entanglement scaling".